Section 350.270

 illness is the common cold or flu.
 Contagious diseases such as tuberculosis,

-brucellosis, hepatitis A, or plague are considered work-related if the employee
+(including COVID-19), or plague are considered work-related if the employee is

 I) The